 EASTERN SIERRA CONNECT PROJECT REGIONAL BROADBAND CONSORTIUM (ESCRB)

 Eastern Sierra Connect Regional Broadband Consortium (ESCRB) is a subcommittee of Desert Mountain RC&D Council.
-ESCRB is funded by California Advanced Services Fund (CASF), a division of the California Public Utilities Commission, granting a maximum of $150,000 each year for up to three years.
+ESCRBC is funded by California Advanced Services Fund (CASF), a division of the California Public Utilities Commission, granting a maximum of $150,000 each year for up to three years.
 Operating within Mono, Inyo and Eastern Kern Counties, the ESCRB focus is on improving broadband availability and adoption through developing partnerships and offering assistance and education to individuals, public agencies, and applicants for CASF infrastructure.
-ESCRB is headed by a Governing Board of nine representatives: Mono County – Danna Stroud, Nate Greenberg, and Ron Day; Inyo County – Doug Thompson, Brandon Schults, and John Rothgeb; and Kern County – Deborah Hess, Richard Chapman, and Judy Hyatt, with Alice Lauritzen as Admin.
-Please contact Desert Mountain RC&D to get in touch with the Consortium.
-For more information on the Consortium and the CPUC grant and loan programs, please go to their website: http://www.cpuc.ca.gov/puc/ or please contact Alice Lauritzen at RC&D via email: firstname.lastname@example.org or phone: 760-446-1974 for assistance or questions.
+ESCRB is headed by a Governing Board of representatives: Mono County –Nate Greenberg, and Martin Kleinfeld; Inyo County –John Rothgeb and Diane Hart; and Kern County – Deborah Hess, Lori Acton and Kelly Bearden.
+Alice Lauritzen is Admin.
+Julie Langou, of Eastern Sierra Consulting Inc,, has been contracted as the Project Manager, and in March of 2014, Justin O’Neill has taken the position of Outreach Coordinator for Kern County.
+Please contact Desert Mountain RC&D to get in touch with the Consortium or write them at email@example.com.
+Follow ESCRBC on their website at escrbconsortium.org.
+For more information about the CPUC grant and loan programs, please go to the California Public Utilities Comission Website

 THE COUNCIL, THE PROCESS THE PLAN

 The RC&D council is the governing body of the RC&D Area and typically is composed of representatives from such organizations as:

 • Resource Conservation districts